Migrating from Docker Machine to Scale Runners in GitLab.com

 Tuesday, Dec 3, 2019

 I recently have been working on single pipelines.
 The idea behind it is that with the growth of software development and the increase in how we manage, write and maintain our software and out infrastructure as separate items, there are a lot of complications that come out when integrating both in people and processes.
-There is only 1 Team A regular setup when imagining software projects appears to be that despite the dream of DevOps making software teams more interoperable, they have potentially become more divided. ...
+There is only 1 Team A regular setup when imagining software projects appears to be that despite the dream of DevOps making software teams more interoperable, they have potentially become more divided.
+Generally I often see teams that are separated as such: ...

 Read more